 Once your liver transplant evaluation is complete, your liver transplant team will discuss your evaluation at our Medical Review Board and determine if any additional tests or consultations are required.
 Although you will not be present for the review, your transplant coordinator will let you know if any decisions are made during the review regarding your case.
 If your evaluation suggests that a transplant is not your best option, or you choose not to have a transplant, the transplant team will contact you to discuss alternative treatments that will best suit you and your condition.

-Contact us if you have any questions about the evaluation process for admittance into our liver transplant program at TGH’s Advanced Organ Disease & Transplantation Institute.
+Contact us if you have any questions about the evaluation process for admittance into our liver transplant program at TGH’s Transplant Institute.
 You may call 1-800-505-7769 (press 4 for the liver transplant program and ask for the referral coordinator), or call the coordinator directly at (813) 844-8686.
 Our liver transplant program is ranked #7 in the country by volume, making our center one of the busiest in the nation and allowing us to provide better outcomes for our patients.